drudru/understanding_redo/README.md

     - have I seen this target?
 No - then goto build
     - does the target file exist?
 No - then goto build
     - do I have a dependency db for this target?
 No - then goto build
-    - ok, go through each dependency to see if it is out of date:
+    - ok, go through each dependency in db for this target to see if it is out of date:
-       - run 'redo-ifchange dependency1' etc. (Notice the recursion.)
+       - run 'redo-ifchange dependency' etc. (Notice the recursion.)
        - After each finishes, were they labeled 'modified'?
 Yes - goto build
        - If none are out of date, then label this target 'up to date'
     - Build: If any of the above fail, fork and run the target's '.do' script